Introduction

 Performance Planning

 Performance planning refers to the activities undertaken to identify performance targets an organization would like to achieve in a given period.
 Performance planning models depend on the organization developing a performance management system.
 In top-down models, the main performance goals trickle from the top management, down to managers, supervisors and eventually to the implementing staff.
 These systems are ideal for organizations that have achieved a high level of order in industries that are not changing.
 Some organizations use the bottom-up approach to performance planning.
 This involves the creation of performance targets at the bottom and using the aggregated results to define the overall organizational goals.
-This model requires the development of overall guidelines in regards to the performance measures needed to address the performance issues raised.
-In this regard, it is important to have a coordinated approach to performance measurement to ensure that all the performance goals developed in the organization fit within the mission and the vision of the organization.
+This model requires the development of overall guidelines in regard to the performance measures needed to address the performance issues raised.
+In this regard, it is important to have a coordinated approach to performance measurement to ensure that all the performance goals developed in the organization fit within the mission and vision of the organization.

 Performance Measurement